Environmental Social Governance.

 CLIMATE CHANGE RISK

 The Company recognises that climate change is a shared global challenge and that global and local policies in response to climate change may affect the Company.
-The Company identifies climate change and climate change regulation as strategic risks that ultimately may affe4ct the Company’s future operating and financial performance.
+The Company identifies climate change and climate change regulation as strategic risks that ultimately may affect the Company’s future operating and financial performance.
 These risks include, but are not limited to, unpredictable weather conditions which may have direct or indirect adverse impacts on the Company’s operations or customer markets, including capital markets.
 THe Company remains alert to scenariors around global megatrends impacted by climate change, sich as globalisation, digitalisation and automation, and how these will imact the Company’s future activites.

 ENVIRONMENTAL RISK